 CareFirst Announces New Senior Management Positions

-September 23, 2013 - Baltimore — CareFirst BlueCross BlueShield (CareFirst) recently appointed a former U.S. Department of Veterans Affairs executive and a health care policy adviser for health reform issues as Executive Vice Presidents of Medical Affairs and Strategic Business Development, respectively.
+Baltimore, MD (September 23, 2013) - CareFirst BlueCross BlueShield (CareFirst) recently appointed a former U.S. Department of Veterans Affairs executive and a health care policy adviser for health reform issues as Executive Vice Presidents of Medical Affairs and Strategic Business Development, respectively.

 Scott Gould, a former Deputy Secretary and Chief Operating Officer of Veterans Affairs (VA) and former Vice President for IBM Global Business Services, will oversee CareFirst’s Patient-Center Medical Home (PCMH) Program as the company’s new Executive Vice President (EVP) of Medical Affairs.

 John Kaelin, previously Senior Advisor for health care consultancy Avalere Health, will direct three key areas of CareFirst’s growth as Executive Vice President of Strategic Business Development –market research, strategic planning and strategic business partnerships.

 In addition, CareFirst announced the hiring of Vince Sobocinski as Vice President and General Manager of CareFirst Administrators, the company’s third-party business administrator.
 Sobocinski comes to CareFirst from Cigna Health Care, where he served as Vice President and General Manager of the Keystone Great Lakes Region.